-Designed to provide the student with information on driver techniques for emergency vehicles and techniques of basic inspection and maintenance for emergency vehicles, including actual driving exercises under simulated emergency conditions.
-May be repeated one time.
-(CC FIRE 29A & 29B = MJC FSCI 364)
+Designed to provide the student with information and skills on Pump Techniques and Operations including basic inspection and maintenance.
+Offered for Pass/No Pass grading only.
+(CC FIRE 29A & FIRE 29B = MJC FSCI 364) Transfer: CSU

 FIRE 50 LOW ANGLE ROPE RESCUE